ward/run/_posts/2023-03-11-some-racing-some-training.md

 My sleep had been iffy for two weeks, but I hoped it would not affect me.
 The race was also in the afternoon, which meant I was not sure what to do foodwise.
 Seems whatever I did, I messed it up, because during the warmup I felt my belly was not right.
 Did a few toilet trips, but it still felt off.

-Bumped into Bashir Abdi (Tokyo Olympic marathon bronze medallist) and asked him for a picture.
+On the way back to my team's stand, some guy was walking in the opposite direction.
+I thought I recognised him, so maybe stared a bit too long, but he also was looking back at me somewhat.
+He smiled a bit, I gave a non-committal nod.
+The one where you feel like you should say hi, but you don't remember where you know the person from or who they are, so you don't want to commit to saying hi and starting a conversation.
+I continued on and a few seconds later it hits me.
+That was Bashir Abdi (Tokyo Olympic marathon bronze medallist)!
+I contemplated turning back and asking for a picture, but it felt a bit weird.
+In my mind, it's not something I really do.
+I glanced back and I see someone walking up to him, asking for a picture.
+Fuck it, I might as well get one too.
+And so I did.
 At least one win out of this day, because the rest was not going to be it.

+{% include image.html domain=site.baseurl url='/assets/img/20230311.bashirabdi.webp' description='Selfie with Bashir Abdi, bronze medal at the Tokyo Marathon (left).' %}

 I barely wrote down anything cause of disappointment and (let's be honest) this just being a tacked on goal I was not heavily invested in.
 Basically boils down